Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: Hybrid keylogging

 \subsubsection{Solution finder}

 In this pass, Hylog's \textit{solution finder} module resolves the remaining incoherences by cross-checking each incoherent window against pattern-matching rules for known root causes of the mismatches between logged keystrokes and the text reconstructed by Hylog.
 Each incoherence window is further packaged in a triple set that contains both its preceding and following coherent windows, to foster a broader vision of the context.
 The first matching pattern (if any) is saved for later use in the \textit{solver} pass (below).
 Table \ref{tab:patterns} describes the rules applied in our Microsoft Word plug-in for Chinese.
-Hylog's \textit{solution finder} is designed for extensibility, allowing additional rules for other editors and non-alphabetic scripts.

 In the above example, windows $[270, 270]$ and $[272, 272]$ contain incoherences that match the syllabic division rule, and the incoherence $[275, 275]$ matches the IME confirmation rule.